2023 Best Film, Video & Photographic Arts Schools in Illinois

 Top Illinois Schools in Film, Video & Photographic Arts

-Our 2023 rankings named Northwestern University the best school in Illinois for film, video and photographic arts students.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Our analysis found Northwestern University to be the best school for film, video and photographic arts students who want to pursue a degree in Illinois.
+Located in the small city of Evanston, Northwestern is a private not-for-profit college with a fairly large student population.

-Read full report on Film, Video & Photographic Arts at Bradley University
+Full Film, Video & Photographic Arts at Bradley University Report

 The average amount in student loans that film majors at DePaul take out is $24,970.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $609.